wp-plugins/miniorange-2-factor-authentication/readme.txt

 == Screenshots ==

 1. Download app and configure mobile.
-2. Test abd reconfigure mobile.
+2. Test and reconfigure mobile.
 3. 2 Factor plugin settings.
 4. Login form option1 (Enter username)
 5. Login form option2 (Enter username)
-6. Mobile AUthentication Login Screen ( Authenticate your mobile )
+6. Mobile Authentication Login Screen ( Authenticate your mobile )
 7. OTP Login Screen (If your phone is offline then enter OTP from miniOrange app.
 If you forgot your phone then enter OTP sent to your registered email. )

 == Changelog ==